pydicom/pydicom/doc/tutorials/filesets.rst

   (the SERIES record at index 2)
 * The SERIES record has a sibling at offset 1090 and a child at offset 856 (the IMAGE record at index 3)
-* The IMAGE record has no children (or siblings) and so lies at the bottom of this particular branch of the hierarchy
+* The IMAGE record has no children (or siblings) and so lies at the end of this particular branch of the hierarchy

-The bottom record usually defines the relative path to the corresponding file:
+The lowest record usually defines the relative path to the corresponding file:

 .. code-block:: python